 The cost of double glazing windows

 First of all, we’ll start by saying there’s no one simple answer.
-Just as no two homes are the two, no two double glazed windows and doors are either.
+Just as no two homes are the same, no two double glazed windows and doors are either.
+At DoubleGlazed we don’t have standard off the shelf products, everything is made to your requirements.

-That’s why it’s hard to say exactly what your double glazing will be, without seeing your home.
-This article is designed to give you a ballpark figure and let you know the components that affect the price of double glazed windows.
+That’s why it’s hard to say exactly what your double glazing will be without seeing your home.
+This article is designed to give you a ballpark figure and let you know the components and choices that affect the final price.

-Typically, double glazing units won’t often fit to existing windows, so instead they’re replaced entirely.
-As an estimate, it costs around $800 per square metre.
+Typically, double glazed units won’t fit into existing windows which are designed for single panes, so instead the whole frame is replaced entirely.
+As an estimate, it costs around $800 – $1500 per square metre.

 The size of the windows

-As you can see, the double glazed windows cost aren’t standard.
-You might like the design of a European tile and turn window, over a traditional awning style.
-You might favour the oyster white over a unique annodised finish.
+As you can see, double glazed window costs aren’t standard.
+You might like the design of a European tilt and turn window, over a traditional awning style.
+You might favour a woodgrain finish over standard white.
 Your home could be by the ocean, so salt water resistant windows and doors are more important to you than noise reduction.

-There are different types of glass, offering a range of thermal and noise efficiency.
-There’s toned glass, low emissivity glass, laminated glass, insulated glass units (IGUs), and secondary glazing.
+There are different types of glass, offering a range of thermal, solar control and noise efficiency.
+There’s toughened glass, low emissivity glass, laminated glass, acoustic and secondary glazing.

 The same goes for frames.
-They also come in a range of options, including aluminium frames, timber frames, composite frames, and uPVC.
-Then there are frame styles, such as casement, sliding, awning, double hung, two panel sliding door, and louvre.
+In the double glazing arena there are a range of options, including aluminium, timber, composite, and uPVC.
+Then there are frame styles, such as casement, sliding, awning, double hung, hinged doors and sliding doors.

-In terms of design considerations, there’s thermal mass, noise control, fading, and condensation.
-Double glazing will be custom made to meet your needs.
+In terms of design considerations, there’s thermal performance, noise control, fading and condensation.
+Double glazing is best t be custom made to meet your needs.
 If you live close to a highway or busy road, sound efficiency is much more important than if your home is on a quiet, suburban street.

-Just like the double glazing windows cost differs, the impact will too.
+Just like double glazing window costs differ, the impact will too.
 You will need to consider things like:

 Climatic conditions in your location: temperature, humidity, sunshine and wind